Today's Articles

 Kappa Boule’ Fraternity is Founded

-*On this date, in 1904, Sigma Pi Phi Boule’s Fraternity was founded.
-Kappa Boule' is one of America's most impacting Black fraternal organizations.
+*On this date, 1904, Sigma Pi Phi Boule’s Fraternity was founded.
+Kappa Boule is one of America's most impactful Black fraternal organizations.

-Members would not be "selected on the basis of brains alone but in addition to congeniality, culture and good fellowship; that they shall have behind them [at initiation] a record of accomplishment, not merely be men of promise and good education."
-His fraternity would contain the "best of Skull and Bones of Yale and of Phi Beta Kappa."
+Members would not be "selected based on brains alone but in addition to congeniality, culture and good fellowship; that they shall have behind them [at initiation] a record of accomplishment, not merely be men of promise and good education."
+His fraternity would contain the "best of Skull and Bones of Yale and Phi Beta Kappa."
 After months of conversation with Edward C. Howard, M.D., and Richard J. Warrick, D.D.S., the four men met at Howard's home in the spring of 1904.
 The men agreed they would meet again in two weeks and recruited Julian Abele and Eugene T. Hinson to join their group.
-The fraternity grew quickly, and by 1908 Boulés were created in Chicago and Baltimore.
-Representatives of the three Boulés came together in Philadelphia on August 31, 1908, and established Sigma Pi Phi as a national fraternity.
+The fraternity grew quickly; by 1908, Boulés had been created in Chicago and Baltimore.
+Representatives of the three Boulés came together in Philadelphia on August 31, 1908, establishing Sigma Pi Phi as a national fraternity.

 The 21st century showed that the Boulé undertook two other initiatives to underpin the fraternity's successful move into its second century.
 During the terms of Grand Sire Archons Anthony Hall, Eddie Williams, and Thomas Shropshire, the Grand Boulé established a Public Policy Committee and initiated a study that resulted in a fraternity-wide strategic plan.
 At one hundred years of age, the Grand Boulé of Sigma Pi Phi Fraternity is poised and well-prepared for another century of service.